Pinterest Pixel

 • Excel functions like MID, LEFT, RIGHT, and SUBSTITUTE can help MAC addresses format.

-• Conditional formatting can be used in Excel to validate MAC address formats, highlighting any errors in structure.
+• Conditional formatting can be used in Excel to validate MAC address formats.

 Introduction to MAC Address